-...isn't just a charity providing mental health services, it's a mental health movement mobilised to support, promote and defend the mental health, rights and social position of young people.
+...isn't just a charity providing mental health services, it's a mental health movement mobilised to support, promote and defend the mental health, rights and social position of young people!
+How we do this is just as important as what we do, because our approach is grounded in a set of beliefs and assumptions about mental health that we think it is important to be transparent about.